mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Summon a Wraithling behind each enemy.

 name:     Soulshatter Pact
-text:     Give all friendly minions +2⚔️ this turn.
+text:     Give all allied minions +2⚔️ this turn.

 name:     Spectral Blade
 text:     Your General gains +2⚔️.
 Whenever your General destroys an enemy, restore 2❤️ to your General.

 name:     The Releaser
-text:     When this artifact breaks, summon a random friendly non-token minion destroyed this game nearby.
+text:     When this artifact breaks, summon a random allied non-token minion destroyed this game nearby.

 name:     Yielding Depths
 text:     If you have three or more Shadow Creep, draw 2 cards.

 name:     AWESOME Abyssal Scar
-text:     Summon a 4⚔️/4❤️ Fiend on every unoccupied friendly Shadow Creep tile.
+text:     Summon a 4⚔️/4❤️ Fiend on every unoccupied allied Shadow Creep tile.

 name:     AWESOME Malice
-text:     Destroy a friendly minion.
+text:     Destroy an allied minion.
 Summon Husks equal to the attack of that minion, nearby first.

 name:     AWESOME Shadow Spawn
 text:     Summon 2 AWESOME Wraithlings nearby your General.
 All your other Wraithlings become AWESOME as well.

 name:     Abhorrent Unbirth
-text:     Destroy all friendly minions to summon a 1⚔️/1❤️ Abomination that gains their ⚔️, ❤️, and keywords.
+text:     Destroy all allied minions to summon a 1⚔️/1❤️ Abomination that gains their ⚔️, ❤️, and keywords.

 name:     Abyssal Juggernaut
 text:     This minion has +2⚔️/+2❤️ for each allied **Shadow Creep** nearby or underneath it at the start of the turn.